Exus Blog Article

 How can we do that?
 With data.
-The right data, fed into the right systems and processes, can give insight into customer motivations, risk levels and revenue opportunities, as well as improving productivity and performance within the institution.
-With more information on how they work, who they’re working with, and how best to produce the desired outcome, organisations can improve collections and recoveries to the point where some at-risk accounts never become delinquent in the first place.
+The right data, fed into the right systems and processes, can give insight into customer motivations, risk levels, and revenue opportunities, as well as improving productivity and performance within the institution.
+With more information on how they work, who they’re working with, and how best to produce the desired outcome, organizations can improve collections and recoveries to the point where some at-risk accounts never become delinquent in the first place.

-Bringing in the policies, processes and systems is a process of digital transformation – a loaded phrase which makes a lot of people nervous, from the executives who pay for it to the collections team who have to use it.
+Bringing in the policies, processes and systems is a process of digital transformation – a loaded phrase that makes a lot of people nervous, from the executives who pay for it to the collections team who have to use it.
 The main thing to remember?
 You don’t have to go all-in, all at once.
 Your digital transformation can and should be guided by awareness of where you most need to change; points in the credit cycle where a change can make the greatest difference.

 Change is never easy, but we’re here to help.
 We’ll take you through the key stages of the credit cycle and show you how to choose the right tools at each point.
 Let’s begin at the beginning.

 Change in collections and recovery starts with the very first stage of the credit cycle – debt origination.
 When the customer applies for credit, when you approve them, and when you The trick is to set the right credit terms so that the customer can repay on time implement the credit by setting the terms of the agreement, you’re setting up a potential delinquent.
 The trick is to set the right terms so that the customer can repay on time.